-In 2022/2023, SPACE invites Dawson students across the disciplines to develop their talent for considering WHAT IF?
-Questions—to hypothesize, to model, to innovate, to challenge, to imagine—and to share their explorations with the Dawson community through SPACE venues such as our website, our ongoing events and our annual showcase.
-The urgent issues of our times transcend any one academic discipline and require more than ever that citizens ask WHAT IF? together, helping each other us notice the unnoticed, to consider the unconsidered, to express the inexpressible and to make the impossible a reality.
+In 2022/2023, SPACE invites Dawson students across the disciplines to harness and develop their innate capacity to consider WHAT IF? questions—to hypothesize, to model, to innovate, to challenge, to imagine—and to share their explorations with the Dawson community through SPACE venues such as our website, our ongoing events and our annual showcase.
+The issues of our times transcend any one academic discipline and require that we ask WHAT IF? together, helping each other us notice the unnoticed, to consider the unconsidered, to express the inexpressible and to make the impossible a reality.

 Above: detail of poster design by Alexia Boreham, Illustration student, Dawson College.